OTI Festival 1987: Festival overview

 The festival was held on Saturday 24 October 1987, beginning at 22:30 WET (22:30 UTC).
 It was directed by Luís Andrade, and presented by Ana Zanatti and Eládio Clímaco.
 This was the second and last time the festival was held in a Portuguese-speaking country (the first being the 1973 festival), so it was mainly presented in Portuguese.
 The musical director was Fernando Correia Martins, who conducted the 40-piece orchestra when required.

 The show began with images of the arrival at the venue of Mário Soares –President of Portugal–, Aníbal Cavaco Silva –Prime Minister–, and his wife Maria Cavaco Silva, who attended the event.
 Several performances by the National Ballet of Portugal, filmed on location in Lisbon and Sintra and choreographed by Armando Jorge and José Arantes, were interspersed with the competing songs.
 The interval act consisted of a tribute to all the poets born in Spanish and Portuguese speaking countries with Paco Bandeira paying tribute to Pablo Neruda, Lara Li to Vinicius de Moraes, Janita Salomé to Federico García Lorca, and Teresa Tarouca to Luís de Camões.

-The winner was the song "La felicidad está en un rincón de tu corazón" performed by Alfredo Alejandro representing Venezuela; with "Mi amigo el cóndor" by Gustavo Velázquez representing Ecuador placing second; and "¡Ay, amor!" by Ana Gabriel representing Mexico and "Bravo samurái" by Vicky Larraz representing Spain both placing third.
+The winner was the song "La felicidad está en un rincón de tu corazón", written by Luis Gerardo Tovar and Arnoldo Nali, and performed by Alfredo Alejandro representing Venezuela; with "Mi amigo el cóndor", written by Romeo Caicedo, and performed by Gustavo Velázquez representing Ecuador, placing second; and "¡Ay, amor!", written and performed by Ana Gabriel representing Mexico, and "Bravo samurái", written by Vicky Larraz, Esteban Sastre, and Carlos Fernández, and performed by Larraz herself representing Spain, both placing third.
 There was a trophy for each of the first three places.
 The first prize trophy was delivered by Guillermo Cañedo, president of OTI; the second prize trophy by José Manuel Coelho Ribeiro, president of RTP; and the third prize trophy by Alfredo Escobar, representative of the OTI programs committee.
 The festival ended with a reprise of the winning entry.